 - The Youtube link of the 1st round.

-6. Bank charges shall be borne by the candidates.
+6. Bank charges are the responsibility of the candidates.

-- or by international transfer to the bank account whose references are indicated below :
+- either by international bank transfer to the bank account whose references are indicated below:

 Crédit Mutuel 34 Wacken Street